-Hey teachers, feeling exhausted by the overwhelming demands of the job?
-Don’t know where to look for help, much less find the energy to achieve work-life balance?
-We’ve been hearing a lot of buzz about Angela Watson’s 40 Hour Teacher Workweek Club as a helpful resource and decided to check it out for ourselves.
-Here are the answers to all your questions, plus reviews from teachers who’ve tried it.
+If you feel exhausted by the overwhelming demands of teaching and struggle to achieve a work-life balance, you’re not alone.
+Luckily, there are resources that can help.
+We’ve heard a lot of buzz about Angela Watson’s 40 Hour Teacher Workweek and decided to check it out for ourselves.
+Below are answers to all of your questions.
+In addition, we share 40 Hour Teacher Workweek reviews from teachers who have tried it.

 How does it work?